In New Zealand, Canada is represented by the High Commission of Canada in Wellington. Canada also has a Consulate/Trade Office in Auckland.

 New Zealand is represented in Canada by a High Commission in Ottawa, a Consulate-General in Vancouver and an Honorary Consul in Toronto.

 Canada’s extensive bilateral relations with New Zealand are marked by an ongoing flow of two-way visits and meetings of Ministers, Parliamentarians, and government and military officials at all levels.
+In February 2014, Canadian Foreign Minister John Baird made an official visit to Wellington and Auckland.
 In April 2010, New Zealand Prime Minister Key paid an official visit to Ottawa.
-Visits of Canadian Ministers to New Zealand include Immigration Minister Jason Kenney in August 2011, Defence Minister Peter Mackay in September 2011, and International Trade Minister Ed Fast in May 2012.
+Other visits of Canadian Ministers to New Zealand include Immigration Minister Jason Kenney in August 2011, Defence Minister Peter Mackay in September 2011, and International Trade Minister Ed Fast in May 2012.

 New Zealand is an important like-minded partner for Canada on a broad range of issues, including security and defence, international trade, counter-terrorism, human rights and humanitarian policy, indigenous issues, international fisheries and oceans governance, and education and culture.
 New Zealand has a strong commitment to multilateralism, and is one of the first countries to which Canada turns when seeking support for priorities in the United Nations (UN), the Commonwealth, the Asia-Pacific Economic Cooperation Forum and the Association of Southeast Asian Nations Regional Forum.
 These close links are further strengthened under the informal Canada-Australia-New Zealand (CANZ) co-operation arrangement within the UN.